 - Manager of financial analysis and planning

 - Chief financial officer

 How is this program different from other programs like it?

 The family financial planning program is offered 100% online so you can choose to complete coursework when it’s convenient for you.
 This program is flexible, allowing you to choose a graduate certificate or master’s degree.

-While both options satisfy the educational requirements necessary for the CFP® certification, our program is about more than just financial classes.
+While both options satisfy the educational requirements necessary for the CFP® certification and the AFC® certification, our program is about more than just financial classes.
 Our curriculum is delivered by top educators and researchers in the field and prepares you through hands-on, real-world situations.

 - Supporting military service members, veterans and their families